 Let's do this thing!
 What else do I need in the shop?

 Beer.
 We do recommend having a celebratory beer after a successful install and shake-down run here at RevZilla.
-Besides that, though, you might want to consider that because you’re going to move controls, extended cables and wiring is often necessary.
+Besides that, though, you might want to consider that because you’re going to move controls, extending cables and wiring is often necessary.
 You can either order your own cables individually (helpful if you run a jockey-shift, no front brake, or both), or get a pre-made set that is model-specific, which takes the guesswork out of an install.
 Wiring kits offer a plug-and-play way to make your wires safe to use with your new bars.
 Of course, if you are an experienced mechanic, there is no reason you can’t solder in your own extensions that you fabricate.
 While not an actual item, you should also know that creative cable routing can be necessary to either re-use stock cables or aftermarket ones that are not quite the perfect length.

 Can I do this or do I need to go to a shop?